ogurecapps/iris-esb/README.md

 1. Add a data source: choose Prometheus as data source type and enter Server URL as `http://host.docker.internal:9090`.
 2. Add dashboard: select *New > Import* and take a ready-to-use dashboard JSON config file from this [this](https://community.intersystems.com/post/monitoring-intersystems-iris-prometheus-and-grafana) Developer Community article, for example.
 ## Conclusion
 Enjoy!
 Now you have an ESB with API and monitoring.
-Now it remains only to add your own message types and data flow implementations.
+It remains only to add your own message types and data flow implementations :smirk:

 Feel free to fork, rate my repo, and ask any questions in the related [Dev Community article](https://community.intersystems.com/post/why-does-intersystems-have-no-out-box-esb-solution-let%E2%80%99s-try-fix-it).